-Monica has over 10 years of research experience under her belt, with seven of those spent conducting original archival research under the guidance of a social justice law firm.
+Monica has over 15 years of research experience under her belt, with seven of those spent conducting land claims research under the guidance of a social justice law firm.
 She has conducted original research at Collections Canada, the Archives of Ontario, local archives and museums, courthouses and land registries.
 She is particularly adept at finding underlying stories in unexpected places.

 It is astonishing that after all these years, and all this investigation, and all this work that all of us have done that documents are still surfacing at this late date.